-4.4.2 Return values
+4.5.2 Return values

-Functions can return two types of values: strings and integers.
-Instead of using the C return statement you must use return_string(x) or return_integer(x) to return from a function, depending on the function's return type.
-In both cases x is a constant, variable, or expression evaluating to char or int64_t respectively.
+Functions can return three types of values: strings, integers and floats.
+Instead of using the C return statement you must use return_string(x), return_integer(x) or return_float(x) to return from a function, depending on the function's return type.
+In all cases x is a constant, variable, or expression evaluating to char, int64_t or double respectively.

-You can use return_string (UNDEFINED) and return_integer (UNDEFINED) to return undefined values from the function.
+You can use return_string(UNDEFINED), return_float(UNDEFINED) and return_integer(UNDEFINED) to return undefined values from the function.
 This is useful in many situations, for example if the arguments passed to the functions don't make sense, or if your module expects a particular file format and the scanned file is from another format, or in any other case where your function can't a return a valid value.